MottenNutki-1401/MottenNutki-1401/README.md

 ## Hi there 👋
 ### Welcome hoomans, I'm  Gail, a curious programmer 💻 and a digital artist that loves learning new ideas ‧₊˚ ☁️⋅♡🪐༘⋆
-- 🌱 I’m currently learning: Java and PHP, diving deeper into OOP and web development! 🐘💡 ♨️
+- 🌱 I’m currently learning: Java and PHP! 🐘💡 ♨️
 - 🤔 I’m looking forward to creating: Web projects and Java applications! 🚀✨
-- 💬 Ask me about: Digital art and how to stay curious! 🎨✨
+- 💬 Ask me about: Digital art and anything about programming, I'll try my best to answer it! 🎨✨
 - 📫 How to reach me: You can find me on GitHub or on my art Instagram @blissgleam_arts!
 - 😄 Pronouns: She/Her
 - 🤔 I’m looking for help with: Guidance on structuring my roadmap, tips on achieving my goals, and resources for both PHP and Java! 🌟